 The email was anonymous so I had no information on her whatsoever.
 In fact, she made sure to conceal anything that identified her, probably so I wouldn’t just pick up the phone and call 911.

-Would you plea with her?
-Would you tell her to get help as soon as possible?
+What do you do when someone tells you this?
+Would you plea with them?
+Would you tell them to get help as soon as possible?
 Would you find the suicide hotline and tell her to call it right away?
 (It’s 800-273-8255 by the way).

 And what if any step you took was the very thing that led her over the edge?